Chemical Dependency Professionals (216-RICR-40-05-6)

 13. "Documented professional work experience" means the ICRC/AODA member board approved form completed by employer or approved supervisor verifying dates of employment and responsibilities.

-14. "Experience" means six thousand (6,000) hours of supervised practice of chemical dependency counseling in a Department of Mental Health, Retardation, and Hospitals licensed or ICRC/AODA member board approved facility during a sixty (60) month period of time immediately preceding the date of application for licensure.
+14. "Experience" means six thousand (6,000) hours of supervised practice of chemical dependency counseling in a Department of Behavioral Healthcare, Developmental Disabilities and Hospitals licensed or ICRC/AODA member board approved facility during a sixty (60) month period of time immediately preceding the date of application for licensure.

 15. “ICRC/AODA” means International Certification and Reciprocity Consortium/Alcohol and Other Drug Abuse.